High Protein Chicken Bowl

 Ingredients

-- boneless skinless chicken breasts: lean protein base cut into bite-size pieces
+- boneless skinless chicken breasts: cut into bite-size pieces for quick, even cooking

-- Greek yogurt: adds creamy tang and helps coat the chicken
+- Greek yogurt: thick base that tenderizes and lightly coats the chicken

-- olive oil: helps seasoning cling and adds richness
+- olive oil: helps the marinade spread and prevents sticking

-- smoked paprika: adds warm color and depth
+- smoked paprika: adds color and a light smoky depth

-- ground cumin: earthy seasoning for the chicken
+- ground cumin: earthy spice that anchors the seasoning

-- black pepper: adds mild heat and balance
+- black pepper: adds mild bite and balance

-- cooked brown rice: hearty grain base for the bowl
+- cooked brown rice: warm, hearty base that holds everything

-- shredded cheddar cheese: melts unevenly for rich finish
+- shredded cheddar cheese: melts unevenly for a rich finish

-- plain cottage cheese: blends into the sauce for extra protein
+- plain cottage cheese: adds protein and body to the sauce

 - hot sauce: adds tangy heat to the sauce